elanatframework/Elanat/README.md

 ### The most powerful .NET system

 Elanat CMS is one of the best systems on the web.
-Elanat is a content management system that uses the [CodeBehind Framework](https://github.com/elanatframework/Code_behind) infrastructure.
+Elanat CMS is a content management system that uses the [CodeBehind Framework](https://github.com/elanatframework/Code_behind) infrastructure.
 This system is  powerful and very large and it benefits from a modern structure that allows you to create several new add-ons for Elanat every day.
 The wonderful structure of Elanat CMS is in a way that it interacts with 8 types of add-ons, all of which are components, and the component itself is also a component.
 In the admin section, all component lists and other add-ons are displayed by the plugin add-on.

-Elanat admin view section image
+Elanat CMS admin view section image
 ![Elanat admin view section](https://github.com/elanatframework/Elanat/assets/111444759/78b077fc-5d68-4c43-832e-aec1851512fa)

 ### Big project with the best technologies

-There are nearly 600 executable aspx files, 56 DBMS tables, 560 stored procedures, more than 600 XML files and nearly 70 JavaScript files in Elanat core.
+There are nearly 600 executable aspx files, 56 DBMS tables, 560 stored procedures, more than 600 XML files and nearly 70 JavaScript files in Elanat CMS core.

-At Elanat, we have introduced several new technologies in web-based systems; Some of these technologies include the following:
+At Elanat CMS, we have introduced several new technologies in web-based systems; Some of these technologies include the following:

  - Server-side independence
  - add-on-oriented